The Black Colt: Germany

 In a German tale from Silesia with the title Der treue Hansel ("The faithful Hansel"), a farmer has an apple tree in his garden.
 In spring, the tree yields an apple.
 The farmer brings it home to share it with his wife, but he hears a commotion in the stables and goes to check on it: the horses are loose.
 He locks them again and goes back home, only to discover that his half of the apple was eaten by a mare, while the other by his wife.
 Some time later, a boy is born to them, named Johann, and a foal to the mare.
 Johann takes care of the foal after he comes back from school, to the chagrin of a witch neighbour.
 The witch tricks Johann's mother to kill the boy: first, by giving him cake laced with poison; next, by giving him cake with an even larger dose of poison.
 The horse, however, advises the boy to avoid eating it.
 Failing that, the witch convinces the farmer to kill the horse.
 The next day, Johann asks his father to ride one last time on the horse around his house.
 The boy rides around the patio three times, then gallops away to the forest.
-In the forest, Johann washes his hair in a pond and it becomes golden, then uys a pig's bladder to wear as a cap.
+In the forest, Johann washes his hair in a pond and it becomes golden, then buys a pig's bladder to wear as a cap.
 He finds work as a gardener's assistant in a prince (Fürst)'s castle, but in a probationary status: Johann has to dig up holes and plant new trees to get the position.
 Johann's horse, Hansel, tells him to sleep while he takes care of everything.
 Somehow, the horse fulfills Johann's tasks, to the gardener's appreciation.
 Later, Johann prepares a nice bouquet of flowers to the prince's youngest daughter, and finishes it with a strand of his golden hair as a bow.
 The princess appreciates the gift and, one night, sees Johann's golden hair and notices a similar strand on the bouquet.
 Later, the princesses are eligible to be married, and the Fürst sets a suitor selection test for them: for each day, each princess are to throw a golden ring to an assemblage of knights, and whoever catches hers shall marry her.
 During the selection, Johann rides his horse Hansel and catches the rings.
 Some time later, the youngest princess decides to marry Johann, the gardener, much to her father's consternation, and is expelled from the palace to live in a shabby inn, but she cannot be happier.
 Johann renovates the inn with the golden coins he earned from his job, and lives with the princess.
 Later, war breaks out, and the Fürst's sons-in-law ride into battle to defend the realm.
 Johann is given a lame mule and a rusty sword, but, out of sight, summons Hansel and goes to defend his father-in-law.
 Johann fights in three campaigns and is injured in the foot in the third, which the Fürst dresses with a scarf.
 Johann rides back to the inn and rests from the battle.
 The Fürst organizes a banquet for the kingdom and invites everyone, but Johann does not go due to his injury.
 The Fürst comes to the inn and notices his scarf on the gardener's foot, proving he was the knight at the battlefield.
 The Fürst then names Johann his successor.
 Later, his horse Hansel asks Johann to cut off its head.
 Despite his pleas not to ask such a thing, Johann does as the horse asked: the horse then turns into a human, the spitting image of Johann, and lives in happiness with his brother and his sister-in-law.